dzhu/myo-raw/README.md

 - try moving your hand around a little in the pose while recording data to give the program a more flexible idea of what the pose is
 - the rest pose needs to be trained as a pose in itself

+# Caveats/issues

+- currently untested on Mac
+- on Windows, the readings become more and more delayed as time goes on
+- doesn't have access to Thalmic's pose recognition
+- may or may not work with a Myo that has never been plugged in and set up with Myo Connect
+- classify_myo.py segfaults on exit under certain circumstances (probably related to Pygame version)